What is turnover rate? A complete guide for modern organizations in 2025

 9. Construction: Turnover in the construction industry can vary but often falls between 20% and 30%.
 Seasonal work, project-based employment, and demand fluctuations influence turnover.

-10. Professional Services: Fields like law, accounting, and consulting usually experience lower turnover rates, often below 10%.
+10. Professional Services: Fields like law, accounting, and consulting usually experience lower turnover rates with their number of employees often below 10%.
 These roles demand specialized skills and offer substantial earning potential.

 It's important to note that these figures are approximate and can vary based on factors like location, company size, and economic conditions.